chrissarmstrong/.github.io/clip-guided-diffusion.md

 I'm running code based on [this Collab](https://colab.research.google.com/drive/1FuOobQOmDJuG7rGsMWfQa883A9r4HxEO?usp=sharing#scrollTo=h4MHBPT1nirT), which has done a great job really speeding up Katherine's [CLIP Guided Diffusion notebook](https://colab.research.google.com/drive/12a_Wrfi2_gwwAuN3VvMTwVMz9TfqctNj#scrollTo=X5gODNAMEUCR).
 I generate about one 256x256 image per minute on my middle-of-the-road GTX 1070 GPU (I can't generate 512x512 with my limited GPU memory).
 The guided diffusion approach to generating images seems to be more expressive and visually coherent than VQGAN.

 My routine is to get my machine working on maybe 50 or 100 images from one text prompt (overnight or when I'm stepping away for a bit).
-I then select the ones I like best (which is typically about 5% of them) and run those through (the very impressive) [Real-ESRGAN super resolution model](https://github.com/xinntao/Real-ESRGAN) to increase the size to 1024x1024.
+I then select the ones I like best (which is typically about 5% of them) and run those through (the very impressive) [Real-ESRGAN super resolution model](https://github.com/xinntao/Real-ESRGAN) to increase the size to 512x512 or 1024x1024.

 What follows is a quick tour through some of my favorite images, followed by a demonstration of image search also powered by CLIP.